fdschneider/bexis_traits/whitepaper_draft.md

 ### The concept of functional traits in biodiversity research

-define functional traits
+Functional traits are phenotypic characteristics that are related to the fitness and performance of an organism.
+A focus on functional traits allows to describe the role of a species in an ecosystem or its ability to persist under certain environmental conditions.
+The applications of functional traits to date are widespread across all disciplines of ecological research and range from the description of functional diversity of communities

-traits help bridging individual level interactions into processes at ecosystem scale, functional ecology
+Traits help in bridging individual level behaviour and physiology into processes at the ecosystem scale.

 traits help to identify economic strategies of organisms, beyond taxonomy